Christmas Album (Boney M. album)

 Christmas Album is the sixth studio album by Boney M. It was recorded in the summer of 1981 and released on 23 November 1981.
-The album, which in certain territories was given the alternate title Christmas with Boney M..
+In certain territories the album was given the alternate title Christmas with Boney M.

 The album includes the million-selling 1978 Christmas number one "Mary's Boy Child/Oh My Lord" and it yielded two further single releases, "Little Drummer Boy" in 1981, which became a Top 20 hit in Germany.
-A second single was released for Christmas 1982, "Zion's Daughter" (with new member Reggie Tsiboe pictured on the cover), failed to chart.
+A second single released for Christmas 1982, "Zion's Daughter" (with new member Reggie Tsiboe pictured on the cover), peaked at 41 in the German charts.